letsencrypt/hashicorp-lessons/README.md

 ```

+1. Our first two declarations are HTTP `entryPoints` which are similar to `http { server {` in NGINX parlance.
+The only attribute we need need to template is the `<hostname>:<port>`.
+The first is for our _greeter_ load-balancer and the second is for the Traefik dashboard (not required).
+For both of these we can rely on the Nomad environment variables for two new ports we're going to add to our job specification, these will be called `http` and `dashboard`.
+Again, we prefix these with `NOMAD_ALLOC_PORT_` and Nomad will do the rest for us.
+1. The next declaration is `api`.
+Here we're just going to enable the `dashboard` and disable `tls`.
+1. The final declarations enable and configure the `consulCatalog` provider.
+There are two attributes in the first declaration. `prefix` configures the provider to exclusively query for Consul catalog hosts tagged with `prefix:hello-world-lb`. `exposedByDefault` (false) configures the provider to query only Consul services tagged with `traefik.enable=true`.
+The last declaration instructs the provider on how to connect to Consul.
+Because Nomad and Consul are already tightly integrated we can template `address` with the `CONSUL_HTTP_ADDR` env var.
+As for `scheme`, since we're using Consul in `dev` mode this is `http`.
-Ensure that you add a newline at the end of this file otherwise Nomad will be
-unable to parse it.
+1. Ensure that you add a newline at the end of this file otherwise Nomad will be unable to parse it.

-## Declare a variable for our Traefik config template in our job specification
+### Declare a variable for our Traefik config template in our job specification
-Near the top, just below our existing `config-yml-template` variable declaration
-add the following:
+Near the top, just below our existing `config-yml-template` variable declaration add the following:

 ```hcl
 variable "traefik-config-template" {